lawrencerowland/PS-Chat/README.md

 ```

+# Find your API keys

+- Visit [OpenAI](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) to retrieve API keys and insert into your .env file.
+- Visit [Pinecone](https://docs.pinecone.io/docs/quickstart#2-get-and-verify-your-pinecone-api-key) to create and retrieve your API keys, and also retrieve your environment and index name from the dashboard.
+- Visit [neo4j](https://neo4j.com/docs/browser-manual/current/operations/dbms-connection/) to retrieve URL

-# Step 3.
-Ingest your data
+# Ingest your data
-Use ``` ingest_data.py ``` upload the embeddings of your PDF documents and graph database to the cloud vector database.
-You can comment or uncomment partial of the code.
+This could take a while if you have multiple documents.
+This function will upload the embeddings of your PDF documents and graph database to the cloud vector database.
+You can uncomment the graph ingesting if you only want to upload a new pdf.

 ```
 python ingest_data.py
 ```